sheljohn/ndArray/README.md

 ## Examples

-We provide two main examples of usage, in addition to the test file.
-As the library is quite small, and the code entirely commented, these examples are meant to give you a feel at what your program should look like if you decide to use it in your application, nothing more.
+Two main examples are provided (both can be compiled and run independently in the Matlab console), in addition to the test file.
+As the library is quite small, and the code entirely commented, these examples are only meant to give you a feel at what your program should look like if you should decide to use this library in your application.

 ### Handling an existing allocation